data301-2021-summer2/project-group14-project/data/processed/README.md

-raw data where original data files are.
+Processed/cleaned up data files are in here.